samhaar/Final-Project-Player-Performance-Prediction-Model/README.md

 3. C (Rating: <65)")

 🏈 Ultimately, a user will be able to input certain key statistics pertaining to player performance and recieve an output in the form of a player rating classification for that players FIRST YEAR of his professional career. ")

+Link to published Streamlit: (To follow when published)